MainSilent/PublicKey-DB/README.md

 1- It uses unix socket instead of TCP/IP

-2- Since keys are just a number when adding it will sort them automatically
+2- Since keys are just a number when adding it will sort them automatically, This is why adding is slower than other methods

 3- By using binary search in sorted data, You will get the result much faster